 Served as academic advisor to 300 weekend college students and 800 evening students.
 Previous positions in academic services were Assistant Director (1991-1993) and Coordinator of Evening and Weekend Studies (1990-1991).Additional experiences include: counseling adults enrolled in adult basic education programs,teaching GED preparation and adult basic education courses, elementary school teaching, and research in cognitive psychology, predominantly in the disciplines of mathematics and physics.

-Area of Expertise/ResearchAndragogy, pedagogy as related to online instruction and design, non-traditional students, curriculum design, student services, leadership development, organizational systems and processes, and gender differences in leadership.
+Area of Expertise/ResearchHigher education management, andragogy, online education and delivery systems and support, curriculum design, student services for adult students, leadership development, organizational systems and processes, and gender differences in leadership.